 Measure Would Allow New Establishments that Meet Strict Guidelines

-(TRENTON) - Assembly-approved legislation sponsored by Assembly Democrats Reed Gusciora, Wayne P. DeAngelo and Joseph A. Lagana that would allow new cigar bars or cigar lounges to open in New Jersey was advanced Thursday by the Senate Community and Urban Affairs Committee.
+(TRENTON) - Legislation sponsored by Assembly Democrats Reed Gusciora, Wayne P. DeAngelo and Joseph A. Lagana that would allow new cigar bars or cigar lounges to open in New Jersey was advanced Thursday by an Assembly panel.